DataONEorg/dataone-web/content/_index.md

           template: pill
           text: Training
           style: secondary
         description: While, we are not offering in-person short courses at the moment, [explore our additional resourcess](/training/) to continue learning.
+If you are interested in receiving training for you or your team, please reach out to our support@dataone.org.
         icon: ''
         colorClass: ''
         datetime: